 History of Thado Bhaka

-Buddhi Man Dura was born in Dura Dada, (Thulosaraa) a typical village in Lamjung district.
-He is now living in Naya Gaun, ward-15, Pokhara.
+Buddhi Man Dura was born in Dura Dada, (Thulosaraa) a typical village in the Lamjung district.
+He is now living in Naya Gaun, Ward 15, Pokhara.
 Dhampu had been interested in music since his childhood and had been learning from his elders, since the age of eight.

 Buddhi Man Dura has been playing a vital role in the preservation of traditional Nepali folk music.
-An organization called Rastriya Lok Tatha Dohori Geet Pratisthan, was established in the year 2052 B.S.
-Many Nepali folk singers, including Dhampu were associated with the association.
-The main aim of the association is to preserve Nepali old traditional folk songs that are in level of extinct.
+An organization called Rashtriya Lok Tatha Dohori Geet Pratisthan was established in the year 2052 B.S.
+Many Nepali folk singers, including Dhampu, were associated with the association.
+The main aim of the association is to preserve Nepali old traditional folk songs that are at the level of extinct.
 And also promoting newcomers in the traditional music.

 According to Dhampu, once he had gone to a village on some occasion.
 He wanted to sing but could not find a single person who could play a madal (Nepali folk musical instrument).
-He says that, new technology and new instruments have taken over the old tradition and cultures these days.
+He says that new technology and new instruments have taken over the old traditions and cultures these days.

 Buddhi Man Dura has two sons and three daughters.
 He lost his father at the age of 12 and now lives with his surrogate father, John Philip Cross aka J.P.
 Cross, a former British Army colonel.

 In fact, J.P.
 Cross is one of the few foreigners to be granted Nepali citizenship by the late King Birendra Bir Bikram Shah.
 However, it took him more than 32 years to obtain the citizenship.
-Well, they met eachother in Paklihawa British Camp, while J.P.
+Well, they met each other in Paklihawa British Camp, when J.P.
 Cross was at the age of 52.

-In 2014, Buddhi Man Dura and Minu Maya Gurung of Dura Dada, have released a live recording of Thado Bhaka with their respective teams.
+In 2014, Buddhi Man Dura and Minu Maya Gurung of Dura Dada released a live recording of Thado Bhaka with their respective teams.
 It was recorded by Namaste Pokhara and Digital Recording Studio along with Parampara Film Production in Lamjung.